thejas472/esp32-micro-ros2-car-bot-1-/README.md

 ## ✨ Features
 - Keyboard teleoperation
-- Live camera feed from ESP32-CAM (viewable in rqt or browser)
+- Live camera feed (viewable in rqt or browser)
 - ROS 2 integration with micro-ROS agent
 - Easily extendable for sensors or autonomous features